IanLunn/Sequence/documentation.md

 #####pagination
 **Type: true/false or a CSS selector, Default: `false`**

-Pagination associates child elements within the pagination selector (`.pagination` by default) to each frame of Sequence.
+Pagination associates child elements within the pagination selector (`.sequence-pagination` by default) to each frame of Sequence.
 When a child element is clicked, Sequence will navigate to the frame that is associated with that child element.
 If `pagination` is `true`, the following HTML can be included in your document to act as pagination:

     <ul class="pagination">
         <li>Frame 1</li>